by Fred Gibbs

 GAARMS in review:

 It appears as of the date I finished this article (December 27th), there were no

 Welcome to 2020, and Happy New Year.
 For the last decade we have been talking about ADS-B and that it is required after January 1, 2020.
 Even as the deadline loomed, there were many pilots that still did not know that they would be required to equip their airplanes.
 I would ask plane owners if they had equipped their planes and how.
 I had

 By Chris Nugent

-The following are the NTSB reports of aviation accidents that have occurred in Arizona from late August thru late September.
+The following are the NTSB reports of aviation accidents that occurred in Arizona from late November, through late December.
 APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others, and take the action necessary to prevent them from having similar